-A bladder diverticulum is an pouch or sac that protrudes out of the bladder wall.
+A bladder diverticulum is a pouch, pocket or sac that protrudes out of the bladder wall.
 There are two types of bladder diverticulum: congenital and acquired.
 Congenital means that the individual was born with this pouch; acquired means that the pouch formed from a health condition that has affected the bladder.
 Patients diagnosed with this condition, may have more than one pouch that has formed.

 Congenital diverticula are usually diagnosed in childhood or by a prenatal ultrasound.
 Acquired bladder diverticula are often due to bladder outlet obstruction from an enlarged prostate, urethral stricture, or neurologic disease.
 They are often found incidentally on imaging for other conditions.